Evelyn-M/global-displacement-risk/README.md

 ## Global displacement risk

 This repository contains the code base to model the global displacement risk due to tropical cyclones and coastal flooding.
-The project is the result of a collaboration between the internal displacment monitoring center (IDMC), then UN University Bonn, and ETH Zurich.
+The project is the result of a collaboration between the internal displacment monitoring center (IDMC), the UN University Bonn, and ETH Zurich.

 ### Contributors and contact
 - [Simona Meiler](mailto:simona.meiler@usys.ethz.ch)